 The German Stock Corporation Act (Aktiengesetz) provides the definition of a Konzern but there is no legal definition for a Holding.
 One additional characteristic is the uniform management that distinguishes a Konzern and is prescribed by law.
 The most significant trait shared by both terms is the organisational and contractual interlinking of at least two independent companies.

-In short: Every Konzern with at least one dependent subsidiary is a Holding, but not every Holding is a Konzern.
-Read more about Konzern here (article is in German).
+In a nutshell: Every Konzern with at least one dependent subsidiary is a Holding, but not every Holding is a Konzern.

 Components of a Holding